julien-arino/wikipediaGATN/paper.md

 ![Infobox for YWG (Winnipeg airport).\label{fig:infobox}](YWG-infobox.png)

-Most airport pages also contain a table detailing airlines operating out of the airport and the destinations they serve.
+Most airport pages also contain a table detailing airlines operating out of the airport and the destinations they serve (\autoref{fig:airlines}).

-![Infobox for YWG (Winnipeg airport).\label{fig:airlines}](YWG-airlines-dests.png) and referenced from text using \autoref{fig:example}.
+![Infobox for YWG (Winnipeg airport).\label{fig:airlines}](YWG-airlines-dests.png)

+This homogeneisation of resources means that it is reasonably easy to use web scraping tools to gather information.

 # Citations